Haroon96/TorrenterBot/README.md

 # TorrenterBot
 All-in-one Telegram bot and RSS feed generator for automating torrent downloads.
+The program allows searching for torrents and adding them to a built-in RSS feed which any decent BitTorrent client can then read and auto-download from.

 ## Features
 - Search for torrents using Telegram on [snowfl.com](https://snowfl.com).